Gonzalo Saldías, Ph.D.

 Gonzalo

-I obtained my PhD in Physical Oceanography at Oregon State University (working in the Glider Group with Kipp Shearman).
-In my postdoc (working with Susan Allen at the University of British Columbia) I switched gears to work fully on coastal ocean modeling.
-More info in Biography.
+I obtained my PhD in Physical Oceanography at Oregon State University, where I worked in the Glider Group with Kipp Shearman.
+During my postdoctoral research at the University of British Columbia, working with Susan Allen, I shifted my focus fully toward coastal ocean modeling.
+More information is available in my Biography.

 Opportunities for students and postdocs